 By October 24th 1995, the formal definition of the term ‘the internet’ was unanimously agreed by the Federal Networking Council (FNC).
 The resolution states that the Federal Networking Council (FNC) agreed to define the term ‘Internet’ as ‘the global information system that – (i) is logically linked together by a globally unique address space based on the Internet Protocol (IP) or its subsequent extensions/follow-ons; (ii) is able to support communications using the Transmission Control Protocol/Internet Protocol (TCP/IP) suite or its subsequent extensions/follow-ons, and/or other IP-compatible protocols; and (iii) provides, uses or makes accessible, either publicly or privately, high level services layered on the communications and related infrastructure described herein.’
 In 1995, the number of commercial users also overtook the number of research and academic users.

 Conflicting ideas about the internet have circulated since its emergence.
 As previously mentioned, John Perry Barlow’s Declaration of the Independence of Cyberspace demanded autonomy from governments and nation states.
 The declaration was part of the writings of a generation of thinkers influenced by the revolutionary rhetoric associated with the early web, drawn from, among others, William Gibson’s Neuromancer (from 1984) and government discourse on the ‘information superhighway’.
 A close reading of Barlow’s text, however, reveals ‘a wealth of contradictions and misdirection: newness is rooted in history; revolution is effected by commercial transaction; and liberal democracy becomes libertarianism’.
 Nevertheless, the bodiless, immaterial world of distributed identities Barlow describes can be seen reflected in early writings on behaviour and communities online.
 Writers such as Sherry Turkle and Howard Rheingold both describe user practices and community bonds that are somehow intensified through digital technology.
 This utopianism is reflected through a discourse describing ‘diffused networks [which] equalize social practices and values evolved in and around them’ and describe ‘all virtual social practices [as] equalised in the sense of being “more equal than the real world”’.
 It is interesting to note the degree to which Barlow’s writing contributed to a conception of cyberspace and its users that emphasised immateriality and virtuality above materiality.
 We might note this moment as a significant marker for the emergence of the dichotomy within technical systems of the tension between the individual and community.
-This remains in place today in most technical system, and of course reflects a wider contradiction manifest in liberal democratic systems within capitalism.
+This remains in place today in most technical systems, and of course reflects a wider contradiction manifest in liberal democratic systems within capitalism.